RishabDekate/RoadAccident_Analysis/README.md

 7. Total casualties and Total Accidents by location.

 This project will be helpful for many stakeholders Misitry of transport, Police force, Media, Road Transport Department, etc.

+Analysis steps:

+1. Create a Problem Statement.
+2. Identify the data you want to analyze.
+3. Explore and clean the data.
+4. Analyze the data to get useful insights.
+5. Present the data interms of reports or dashboards using visualization.